Arsenal’s solid defence and set-piece supremacy fuel Mikel Arteta’s title dreams

 Follow topic:

-LONDON - Arsenal's miserly defence has conceded three Premier League goals so far this season and manager Mikel Arteta hopes their fortress-like foundation can finally deliver the silverware that has eluded the North London club for so long.
+LONDON – The miserly defence of Arsenal has conceded three English Premier League goals so far this season, and manager Mikel Arteta hopes their fortress-like foundation can finally deliver the silverware that has eluded the Gunners for so long.

-With David Raya in goal and the commanding centre-back partnership of William Saliba and Gabriel Magalhaes, clean sheets have become Arsenal's trademark in this campaign.
+With David Raya in goal and the commanding centre-back partnership of William Saliba and Gabriel Magalhaes, clean sheets have become the team’s trademark in this campaign.

-Their defensive solidity even extends to Europe where the formidable back line remain unbreached after three Champions League games and will be put to the test again when the Premier League leaders host Crystal Palace on Sunday.
+Their defensive solidity even extends to Europe where the backline remains unbreached after three Champions League games and will be put to the test again when the Premier League leaders host Crystal Palace on Oct 26.

-"We hope that these records that we are getting a lot bring silverware at the end and the trophies that we want.
-But the more we can produce, the closer we are going to be able to achieve what we want to do," Arteta told reporters on Friday.
+“We hope that these records that we are getting bring silverware at the end and the trophies that we want.
+The more we can produce, the closer we are going to be able to achieve what we want to do,” Arteta told reporters on Oct 24.

-"The teams with the best defensive records, most of the time, apart from the last three seasons in the Premier League, you normally win the title.
-The stronger we are with the foundations, the more probability we have of winning."
+“The teams with the best defensive records, most of the time, you normally win the title.
+The stronger we are with the foundations, the more probability we have of winning.”

-While Arsenal's defensive wall has frustrated opponents, it's their prowess from set pieces that has been rewriting the record books at the other end of the pitch.
+While Arsenal’s defensive wall has frustrated opponents, it is their prowess from set pieces that has been rewriting the record books at the other end of the pitch.

-Arsenal have already plundered 10 goals from set plays in eight games, the earliest any side has reached double figures for set-piece goals in Premier League history.
+The Gunners have already plundered 10 goals from set plays in eight games, the earliest any side have reached double figures for set-piece goals in Premier League history.

-Arteta credited the training ground obsession that has turned dead-ball situations into Arsenal's secret weapon.
+Arteta credited the training ground obsession that has turned dead-ball situations into their secret weapon.

 “First of all, creating the culture, giving to that part of the game the importance it has,” he said.